jmmut/bioengineer/readme.md

 That should work in Mac and Linux, and I think Windows too.
-If this doesn't work, refer to [the macroquad documentation](https://github.com/not-fl3/macroquad/#linux) or to [the github actions in this repo](.github/workflows/build.yml).
+If this doesn't work, refer to [the macroquad documentation](https://github.com/not-fl3/macroquad/#linux) or to [the github actions in this repo](.github/workflows/build.yml) to see how the CI compiles for each platform.
 You might need to install some system libraries.

 ## Architecture of the game